Cold, Flu, Allergy (cont.)

 Since many of these combinations also contain an antihistamine, a decongestant, and an analgesic in addition to the cough suppressant and expectorant, they also provide relief of nasal congestion, sneezing, fever, and aches.

-In October 2000, an advisory panel of the U.S. Food and Drug Administration (FDA) recommended that phenylpropanolamine (PPA), an ingredient contained in many OTC and prescription cold medications as well as weight-loss products, be classified as unsafe because of reports of stroke associated with the this ingredient.
-Many companies voluntarily chose to reformulate their products to exclude phenylpropanolamine.
-The FDA has been taking steps to remove phenylpropanolamine from all drug products and has requested that all drug companies discontinue marketing products containing this ingredient.
+In October 2000, an advisory panel of the U.S. Food and Drug Administration (FDA) recommended that phenylpropanolamine (PPA), an ingredient contained in many OTC and prescription cold medications as well as weight-loss products, be classified as unsafe because of reports of stroke associated with the ingredient.
+It was removed from OTC sale in 2005 in the U.S.